rucha0702/rucha0702/README.md

 #### It has not been long since I started my journey in Web Development, I am eagerly exploring the world of Open Source and would love to contribute.

+- 🔭 I’m currently working on Web development
+- 🌱 I’m currently learning JavaScript
+- 👯 I’m looking to collaborate on an Open Source project
+- 🤔 I’m looking for help with Git
+- 💬 Ask me about anyting(except biology)
+- ⚡ Fun fact: I hate cats

 <!--
 **rucha0702/rucha0702** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on an Open Source project
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Git
-- 💬 Ask me about ...
+- 💬 Ask me about space
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I hate cats
 -->
 ### Skills